 2PL

-Second-party logistics, or 2PL, refers to a type of logistics service where a company provides transportation and storage of goods using its own trucks, warehouses, and workforce.
+Second-party logistics, or 2PL, is a type of logistics service in which a company provides transportation and storage of goods using its own trucks, warehouses, and workforce.

 3PL

-Third-party logistics, or 3PL, refers to a type of logistics service where a company provides a range of services beyond the transportation and storage of goods.
+Third-party logistics, or 3PL, is a type of logistics service in which a company provides a range of services beyond the transportation and storage of goods.
 In addition to moving things from one place to another, they offer extra services like packing, crating, inventory management, and warehousing.

-3PL providers use trucks, warehouses, and personnel to offer these services.
+3PL providers offer these services using trucks, warehouses, and personnel.
 They can be hired to manage logistics, from transportation to storing and distributing goods.
 3PL providers offer a comprehensive logistics solution for businesses that need to move and store their products efficiently.

 2PL vs. 3PL